 Latrigg View is a unique detached house nestled in beautiful Applethwaite, just a short distance from Keswick.
 It is a 17th century farmhouse which, while retaining all the historical detail of the buidling, has been lovingly remodelled by its artistic owners to make the most of space and light.
 It has three kingsize bedrooms and a single children's room and is blessed with a wonderful warm atmosphere and an enviable position.

 On arrival at the house there is parking outside for up to three cars in the courtyard.
 Through the front door you are greeted by the beautiful open plan living and dining area but first explore the studio and boot room to your right.
 This wonderful little room has been several incarnations in its time.
 Once upon a time it acted as the village post office, and more recently it was the artist's studio of Richard Fisher and with its lovely light and stunning view of Latrigg you can see why.
-Now guests can use it as a games room, cloak room and drying area.
+Now guests can use it as a games room, cloak room and drying area, there's also a single bed in here.
 It's a beautiful light space with its own open fire.
 Its proximity to the Wi-Fi might have teenagers clamouring to claim it as their own.